Citizenship Attorneys in DuPage County

 Over 40 Years of Legal Experience with Naturalization and Citizenship Issues

 Naturalization is the process by which a foreign citizen obtains her or his citizenship.
 When a person becomes a U.S. Citizen, he or she obtains all the rights and responsibilities of a natural-born citizen.
-The attorneys and staff at Mevorah Law Offices LLC understand the importance of citizenship and want to help you through your process.
+The attorneys and staff at Mevorah & Giglio Law Offices understand the importance of citizenship and want to help you through your process.
 We go that extra mile to explain the entire process to you, review your history to identify potential problems, and work side-by-side with you throughout the process.
 While many immigration attorneys or agencies just prepare and submit your application, we evaluate your situation to identify potential issues, and we make sure all of your questions or concerns are addressed before and throughout the application process, including the interview.

 The naturalization interview itself can be a difficult and overwhelming experience.
 We have prepared naturalization petitions for countless clients.
 There is a lot of evidence gathering and fact-finding involved in these types of applications, and it is important to have an experienced immigration attorney review your situation for possible problems.

 Sometimes the government may seek additional information from you before, during, and/or after your interview.
 Information sought can include evidence of any criminal history you may have, child support issues, or how many times you have left the U.S. while a lawful permanent resident.
-At Mevorah Law Offices LLC, we have helped numerous clients prepare thorough and comprehensive responses to these types of inquiries.
+At Mevorah & Giglio Law Offices, we have helped numerous clients prepare thorough and comprehensive responses to these types of inquiries.
 We ensure that all the information sought by the government is provided and that this information is explained in a light most favorable to your position.

 In order for one to be eligible for naturalization, he or she must first meet certain requirements.
 The applicant must:

 - Have been lawfully admitted to the U.S. as a permanent residence;

 - Meet the continuous residence and physical residence requirements: